 FIVE WAYS TO FALL ASLEEP FASTER

-If you are like me, sleep is often hard because my mind will not shut off.
-This can cause a whole cycle of staying up past 10 o'clock, experience a second wind, and before we know it is extremely late which causes a miserable morning.
-Or you fall asleep, wake up in the middle of the night, and then struggle to fall back to sleep.
-If you are experiencing too many thoughts like I did not get everything done that I wanted to today or I forgot to do this/that.
+If you're like me, then you can't sleep because your mind will not shut off.
+Restless thoughts cause a whole unhealthy cycle of staying up past 10 o'clock, experiencing a second wind, falling asleep extremely late, and waking up to a miserable morning.
+You may also experience a similar pattern of falling asleep, waking up in the middle of the night with your thoughts racing, and then struggling to fall back to sleep.

-HOW: Massaging your feet can be done while sitting in bed using a warm oil for just a few minutes.
-Just enough time to relax and set yourself up for a good night's sleep.
+SLEEP TIP: Massaging your feet can be done while sitting in bed using a warm oil for just a few minutes.
+This simple act of self-care gives you just enough time to relax and set yourself up for a good night's sleep.

 "Cow milk has 10 properties viz. sweetness, coldness, softness, unctuousness, density, smoothness, sliminess, heaviness, slowness and clarity.
 These are also the properties of ojas.
 So milk having identical properties is conducive to the promotion of ojas.
 Thus, milk is an elixir par excellence." —Caraka Saṁhitā, Sū.
 27/19